Biology

 Class Program

 This course presents an introduction to the molecular mechanisms of eukaryotic cell function.
 Topics include biochemistry of the cell, bioenergetics and catalysis, the subcellular organelles, metabolism, intracellular transport, and intercellular communication.
 Laboratory exercises complement these topics by utilizing current techniques in molecular cell biology.
-Lecture/Laboratory.
+Prerequisites: Two college biology courses.
 Lab fee.
-Prerequisites: Any two college biology courses or instructor consent.
-One college chemistry course recommended.

 Semester Offered